-Thomas Hardy was also a poet within his own rights.
+Thomas Hardy was also a poet in his own right.
 Nevertheless, his poetry could not make him known much as a poet even though he had written a lot of them!
 His popularity solely rests on his novels of repute and revolt.
-Hardy is called to be a word-painter who could evoke the ethos out of his readers.
-His descriptions, you will find if you read, are so meaningful and elaborated that one can feel the thing being described by Thomas Hardy in his novels.
+Hardy is called to be a word painter who could evoke the ethos of his readers.
+His descriptions, you will find if you read, are so meaningful and elaborate that one can feel the thing being described by Thomas Hardy in his novels.

 “These eyes were blue; blue as autumn distance – blue as the blue we see between the retreating mouldings on the hills and woody slopes on a sunny September morning.
 A misty and shady blue, that had no beginning or surface, and was looked into rather than at.”

 Hardy was himself twice married.
 He was born in 1840 and died in 1928.
-His first wife was Emma Gifford and second was Florence Dugdale.
-Hardy was a melancholy person most of the times and we can find a reflection of his mood on most of his writings irrespective of the genre.
+His first wife was Emma Gifford and his second was Florence Dugdale.
+Hardy was a melancholy person most of the time and we can find a reflection of his mood in most of his writings irrespective of the genre.
 It’s tough to define Thomas Hardy as a novelist though!
-In a single novel of him, you can find so many facets of life and you would surely be baffled with what to do when you have to pass your judgment on the author and his work.
+In a single novel of his, you can find so many facets of life and you would surely be baffled by what to do when you have to pass your judgment on the author and his work.

 The article will be expanded with other links very soon.